Sanmith27/LIC-Experiments/README.md

 3.AC Analysis:

    1. The AC response graph confirms that the circuit maintains stability over the tested frequency range.
-   2. The gain and phase shift align with theoretical expectations.
+   2. The gain(8.5 AND 3.8DB) and phase shift align with theoretical expectations.
    3. The circuit functions as expected under AC conditions.

 # Inference (Design-2):